groupon/seedster/README.md

 > Why not use the built-in Rails seed mechanism?

 We preferred a custom solution so that the development data was based on real production data, with referential integrity intact.
-What we settled on was exporting particular rows of data all driven from a specific user, to provide a meaningful set of related data that could periodically be refreshed with minimal effort over time.
+What we settled on was exporting particular rows of data for a specific user, to provide a meaningful set of their data that could periodically be refreshed and added to with minimal effort.

-> Briefly, how is it different from Rails' db seeds?
+> How is it different from Rails' db seeds?

 With Seedster, you write SQL queries for the tables you want data from.
-The queries can have a parameter like a user ID.
+The queries can have a parameter like a `user_id`.
 A Rake task is provided to dump data from a production database, and a separate task is provided to load data locally on developers machines.

 > This works with real user data?

 Seedster uses content from a real user, so the recommendation is to use an employee user, test user, or something along those lines, so that the content being used for development is appropriate to share on a development team.
 Dump files can be viewed by all team members, to ensure they are based on an agreed upon user's data.
+At this time the dump file is not encrypted although that could be added.

 > What are the dependencies?

-Seedster has developed for use with a Postgres database and depends on `psql`, `ssh`, `scp`, and `tar`.
+Seedster was developed for use with a Rails application, using PostgreSQL database and depends on `psql`, `ssh`, `scp`, and `tar` commands.

 ## Process Overview